 Backpacking In Southeast Asia

-This was my second extended backpacking adventure, after Central America.
-And I arrived in Asia on the back of a year in New Zealand, which concluded with a well-planned four-week road trip around that country.
-And, in contrast, it felt nice entering Asia without a set itinerary, and three months to take time to explore freely.
+I arrived in Asia following a year in New Zealand, which had concluded with a well-planned four-week road trip around that country.
+In contrast, I entered Asia without a set itinerary, with my budget allowing up to three months to explore as I wished.

-The plan was to see the countries of Thailand, Cambodia, Vietnam and Laos.
+The overall plan was to see the countries of Thailand, Cambodia, Vietnam and Laos.
 Aside from that, the destinations and activities could be decided on the go.
 There were some positives and negatives of this approach.
-Without doing much research, we inevitably went to better known places initially.
-When some of these disappointed, though, we could decide to do something a little different – and we visited locations we hadn’t known existed.
+We went to well-known places initially, following in others’ footsteps.
+After a while, we decided to be a bit more adventurous, and visited locations we hadn’t known existed.

-The time in each country varied.
-In the larger two, Thailand and Vietnam, it was around four weeks.
-And in the smaller two, Cambodia and Laos, around two weeks.
-Each of the four countries had a different feel and, while there were similarities, the culture, the food, the sights, and the people made each uniquely enjoyable.
+Our time in the four countries varied.
+In the larger two, Thailand and Vietnam, it was around four weeks in each.
+And in the smaller two, Cambodia and Laos, around two weeks in each.
+I believe, while there were similarities, the four countries have a distinct culture, a variety of food, and beautiful landscapes, making them uniquely enjoyable.

 Thailand is a beautiful country.
-There is great food to eat, and friendly people to meet.
-This first part of my trip was from Bangkok to some of the popular islands.
+There is great food to eat and friendly people to meet.
+The first part of my trip started in Bangkok and took me to some of the popular islands.

-The second part of my Thai experience was in the well-preserved National Parks.
-They have huge areas dedicated to pristine nature, home to amazing wildlife.
+The second part of my Thai experience saw me explore two National Parks that have huge areas dedicated to preserving pristine nature and are home to amazing wildlife.

 I explored the ancient temples of Angkor Wat, as well as the massive Mekong River.
 In between, I learnt more about the complex history of the country.